 The Biographical Directory of the American Congress has a brief sketch of Venable's life, and he and his family are discused in Alice Read Rouse's The Reads and their Relatives (1930).Back to Top

 The collection consists chiefly of letters written to lawyer and United States congressman A. W. Venable, primarily from his constituents, either commenting on politics and campaigns or seeking office.
 In 1847 and 1848, some of the letters deal with efforts to obtain appointments in the United States Army.
 Ten of the letters were written by William Woods Holden, editor of the Raleigh, N.C., Standard and a leader in the North Carolina Democratic Party.
 Also included is an account book belonging to Venable documenting the Brownsville plantation in Granville County, N.C., 1864-1872.
-Entries include contractual agreements, wages, and amounts deducted for staples for freedmen who worked for him (first and last names are listed).
+Entries include contractual agreements, wages, and amounts deducted for staples for people who were formerly enslaved and who worked for him (first and last names are listed).
 Also included are records of wheat and corn crops during this time, with a few memos, promissory notes, and receipts interleaved.Back to Top

 Abram Nathaniel Womack, son of Venable's sister Mary and her husband William M. Womack, from Buna Vista, Mexico, explaining that he had been with the army a year as a sergeant in Company C, Virginia Regiment, wanted an appointment in the regular army.